What is portable long service leave?

 How is the levy calculated?

-The levy is is calculated as a percentage of the cost of the construction work and is payable on all eligible construction projects of at least;
+The levy is calculated as a percentage of the cost of the construction work and is payable on all eligible construction projects.

 Total cost of construction work,

 As the levy is payable prior to the start of construction work, the initial amount for calculating the levy payable is generally based on a payer’s self-assessment of the estimated total cost of the construction work.
 At the date of practical completion of the project, a reconciliation of the actual total cost of construction is required once the final cost is known, and may result in an additional levy or a refund, as the case may be.

 A two tier levy mechanism applies for construction projects over $5 billion.
 The prescribed rate of 0.1% applies to the first $5 billion, and is payable prior to the start of construction work.
 A project specific levy determined by the relevant Minister, after consideration of a report prepared by the Scheme actuary, applies to the project cost component that exceeds $5 billion.
 The project specific levy component is payable following completion of the project.